nextstrain/nextclade/docs/user/nextalign-cli.md

 You can learn more about the algorithm in the [Algorithm: Sequence alignment](algorithm.html#sequence-alignment) section.

+This section describes:

+- how to install Nextalign CLI - using Docker container and natively
+- how to run Nextalign CLI with sample data
+- what other sections of the documentation are worth checking after that

 ### Installation (with docker)

-Container images are available at Docker Hub: 🐋 [nextstrain/nextalign](https://hub.docker.com/repository/docker/nextstrain/nextalign)
+Container images are available at Docker Hub: 🐋 [nextstrain/nextalign](https://hub.docker.com/r/nextstrain/nextalign)

 Pull and run the latest version with: